joergschultzelutter/mpad/README.md

 - Pretty printing; whenever it is necessary to send more than one APRS message (e.g. text exceeds APRS msg len), the program tries to split up the text in a legible way.
 Rather than applying a 'hard' truncate to the message after the 67th character, MPAD tries to keep the information groups intact.
 This means that e.g. if you receive temperature information, that data won't be split up into multiple messages where e.g. your first temperature digit is in message 1 and the 2nd one is in message 2.
 - Human-friendly parser, supporting both keyword- and non-keyword commands
 - Supports APRS msg acknowledgments, beacons et al. Also tries to extract APRS msg IDs from APRS messages which do not follow the APRS standards
-- Detection of duplicate message requests
+- Auto-detection of duplicate APRS message requests

 ## Usage examples and command syntax